lildann/CV/README.md

 ## Interests

-* A sociable person, I have a keen interest in art, culture and love going to museums and exhibitions
+* A sociable person, I have a keen interest in art, culture and love going to museums and exhibitions to learn more about the world and challenge my perspective
 * Enjoy playing football in the team I started with friends, as well as gardening and being outside